Education and Social Sciences

 The School of Education offers programs for those with a variety of career goals: early childhood worker training and professional development, including an associate of applied science degree accredited by the National Association for the Education of Young Children; associate of arts in teaching programs that serve as transfer pathways to teacher education programs at any college or university in Maryland; and opportunities for career changers to become teachers through coursework or via our Montgomery County Public Schools ACET (Alternative Certification for Effective Teachers) partnership program.

-Department Chair: Zeporia Smith
+Department Chair: Andrew Herst

-Department Chair: Dede Marshall
+Department Chair: Ginger Robinson

 Degrees and Certificates

-- Early Childhood Education Technology
+- Early Childhood Education Technology (now available fully online)

 - Early Childhood Education/Early Childhood Special Education